 How to Become a Data Scientist from Scratch

-Looking for a career that’s interesting, challenging and very much in-demand?
+Are you looking for a career that’s interesting, challenging, and very much in-demand?

-A Data Scientist career ticks all those boxes, and more.
-Keep reading for the ultimate learning path guide detailing all the skills, knowledge and training you need to become a data scientist.
+A data scientist career ticks all these boxes and more.
+Keep reading for the ultimate learning path guide detailing the skills, knowledge, and training you need to become a data scientist.

-Whether you’re aware of it or not, we’re in the middle of the 4th Industrial Revolution (or Industry 4.0) which is being driven by the Internet of Things (IoT) and AI.
-Both are characterized by the collection, analysis, and exchange of data.
-Lots of data.
+We’re in the middle of the 4th Industrial Revolution (or Industry 4.0), driven by the internet of things and AI.
+Both are characterized by the collection, analysis, and exchange of data — lots of data.

 There’s no doubt that data science skills are in high and growing demand.
-All sorts of companies need them, from manufacturers to internet retailers, from tech start-ups to government agencies.
-It’s also a well-paid career, with the average data scientist earning a salary of $113,436 in the USA.
+Companies in all industries need these skill sets, from manufacturers to internet retailers, tech start-ups, and even government agencies.
+It’s also a well-paid career, with the average data scientist earning $113,436 a year in the US.

-So whether you’re interested in helping businesses plan their marketing by interpreting vast amounts of data, or helping governments focus their resources in the right areas by studying data correlations or patterns, there’s plenty of variety out there.
+So whether you’re interested in helping businesses plan their marketing by interpreting vast amounts of data or helping governments focus their resources in the right areas by studying data correlations or patterns, there’s a role for you in the data science field.

-This in-depth guide will explain the steps required, as well as some suggested courses to accelerate your progress.
+This in-depth guide will explain the steps required to become a data scientist, as well as some suggested courses to accelerate your progress.